|SSM Cardinal Glennon Children's Medical Center|

 Trying to give your child sugary foods, drinks, or glucose tablets may be very difficult or even dangerous in this situation, and you shouldn't delay treatment by trying to call a doctor or ambulance.

 After receiving a glucagon injection for a severe low blood sugar episode, a child should wake up within 10 to 15 minutes and be able to eat or take sugar or glucose tablets to help prevent the blood sugar from falling again.
 If your child doesn't respond to the glucagon injection, call 911.

 If your child is having problems with hyperglycemia or hypoglycemia, contact the diabetes health care team to discuss whether changes in treatment are needed.

 Behavioral and Emotional Issues

-Certain psychological or social issues require medical attention because they might indicate a potentially serious mental health problem and can affect a child's diabetes management.
+Certain psychological or social issues need medical attention because they might be signs of a potentially serious mental health problem and can affect a child's diabetes management.

 Call your doctor if your child has symptoms of depression or another mental health problem, such as:

 Call your doctor if you think your child:

 It's also important to let the doctor or diabetes health care team know if you suspect that your child is not complying with the diabetes plan — for example, not eating or not taking medicine at school.